kelvin-thegreat/task-management-api/README.md

 ### using Laravel Cloud

-1. Create account on Laravel Cloud
+1. Create an account on Laravel Cloud
 2. Create → **New Application → Deploy from GitHub**
 2. Select your repository
 3. Add the database
- - Go to Resources → Add Database → MySQL
+ - Go to Resources → Add Database → pgsql
- - Copy the database credentials
 4. Set environment variables:

 ```env